 Realistic simulations, as well as tracking and data acquisition development, have shown that the performance of the instrumentation will allow realization of SoLID scientific goals with the proposed design.
 The acceptances, efficiencies and systematic uncertainties were simulated in detail for each of the three core measurements.
-Meticulous magnet field modeling confirmed that the forces are tolerable and the fringe field at the polarized target location can be controlled to the desired level.
+Meticulous magnet field modeling confirmed that the forces are tolerable and, in particular, that the fringe field at the polarized target location in the 3He SIDIS experiments can be controlled to the desired level.
 Effects of possible radiation damage were carefully evaluated.
-Significant progress has also been made in the development of a full analysis simulation and software framework.
+Significant progress has also been made in the development of a full simulation and a software framework for analysis.

 Beyond the items listed above which were deemed critical to the near term path to a Science Review, work is continuing on the many recommended fronts.
-The coils and cryostat of the CLEO-II magnet have arrived at JLab and the exterior steel is being shipped.
+The coils, coil collars, and cryostat of the CLEO-II magnet arrived at JLab in 2016, and work on magnet instrumentation and controls has begun.
+In August 2019, the CLEO-II magnet iron pieces also arrived at JLab.
 Other activities include the development of GEM foil production in China and assessment of the risk factor, communication with expert groups in calorimeter design and R&D, and stability testing of the conductivity of MRPC glass.
 An initial study of the slow control system has been performed.
 A pre-R&D plan including a cost estimation was developed with inputs from the JLab management and has been submitted to DOE.
-Meanwhile, detector pre-R&D activities for some sub-systems are continuing and are supported by international collaborations (China and Canada), such as the calorimeter and the MRPC, and the heavy gas cherenkov systems.
+Meanwhile, detector pre-R&D activities for some sub-systems are continuing and are supported by international collaborations (China and Canada), such as the calorimeter, the heavy gas Cherenkov counter, and the MRPC.

-Our answers to all thirty-six recommendations will be summarized in the next few subsections, or merged into the original pCDR along with a map in Appendix A pointing to where the changes are made in the document to address each recommendation.
+Our answers to all thirty-six recommendations from the Director's Review Panel are summarized in the next few subsections, or merged into the original pCDR as updates.
+These recommendations with a brief answer to each one of them are included in Appendix A.